 By Jack Kornfield, PhD (Sounds True, 2004)

 Think the only way to meditate is to assume the full lotus position under the watchful eye of a Zen guru?
 Think again.
-In this slim, accessible volume, renowned meditation teacher and clinical psychologist Jack Kornfield, PhD, busts some of the myths about sitting still — namely that we need a perfect environment in which to meditate.
+In this slim, accessible volume, renowned meditation teacher and clinical psychologist Jack Kornfield, PhD, breaks some of the myths about sitting still — namely that we need a perfect environment in which to meditate.

 On the contrary, writes Kornfield, meditation isn’t about sitting on some cushion in a forest, lost to the world, but simply about being more present, compassionate and mindful in your everyday life.
 And he offers many practical suggestions on how to meditate and bring mindfulness to even the most mundane activities — including how to connect with the breath; work with bodily sensations, feelings and emotions; and witness your thoughts.